-Jet areas also allow one to use some jet algorithms as tools to measure the level of a sufficiently uniform background which accompanies harder events.
-This can be accomplished by following the procedure outlined in [13]: for each event, all particles are clustered into jets using either the $k_t$ or the Cambridge/Aachen algorithms, and the transverse momentum $p{t,j}$ and the area $A_j$ of each jet are calculated.
-One observes that a few hard jets have large values of transverse momentum divided by area, whereas most of the other, softer jets have smaller (and similar) values of this ratio.
-The background level $\rho$ , transverse momentum per unit area in the rapidity-azimuth plane, is then obtained as
+Jet areas also allow one to use some jet algorithms as tools to measure the level of a sufficiently uniform background which accompanies the harder events.
+This can be accomplished by following the procedure outlined in [14]: for each event, all particles are clustered into jets using either the k_t or the Cambridge/Aachen algorithms, and the transverse momentum $p{t,j}$ and the area A_j of each jet are calculated.
+One observes that a few hard jets have large values of transverse momentum divided by area, whereas most of the other, softer jets have similar (and smaller) values of this ratio.
+The background level ρ , transverse momentum per unit area in the rapidity-azimuth plane, is then obtained as